Stomach cancer: Diet

 Dietary factors are not proven causes, and the association between stomach cancer and various foods and beverages is weak.
-Some foods including smoked foods, salt and salt-rich foods, red meat, processed meat, pickled vegetables, and brackens are associated with a higher risk of stomach cancer.
-Nitrates and nitrites in cured meats can be converted by certain bacteria, including H. pylori, into compounds that have been found to cause stomach cancer in animals.
+Some foods including fried foods, smoked foods, salt and salt-rich foods, meat, processed meat, red meat, pickled vegetables, and brackens are associated with a higher risk of stomach cancer.

 Fresh fruit and vegetable intake, citrus fruit intake, and antioxidant intake are associated with a lower risk of stomach cancer.
 A Mediterranean diet is associated with lower rates of stomach cancer, as is regular aspirin use.

 Obesity is a physical risk factor that has been found to increase the risk of gastric adenocarcinoma by contributing to the development of gastroesophageal reflux disease (GERD).
 The exact mechanism by which obesity causes GERD is not completely known.
-Studies hypothesize that increased dietary fat leading to increased pressure on the stomach and the lower esophageal sphincter, due to excess adipose tissue, could play a role, yet no statistically significant data have been collected.
-However, the risk of gastric cardia adenocarcinoma, with GERD present, has been found to increase more than 2 times for an obese person.
+Studies hypothesize that increased dietary fat, leading to increased pressure on the stomach and the lower esophageal sphincter, due to excess adipose tissue, could play a role, yet no statistically significant data have been collected.
+However, the risk of gastric cardia adenocarcinoma, with GERD present, has been found to increase more than two times for an obese person.
 There is a correlation between iodine deficiency and gastric cancer.